-Casper went over and hugged Father Frank.
-The glow I had been seeing now emanated from the priest.
+Casper comes over and hugs Father Frank.
+The glow I have been seeing now emanates from the priest.

 “Go in peace.
 You make an old man again feel the hopes and dreams of his youth.”

-We hugged him.
+We hug him.
 Then we ran off to be with our families before Church.
-Jack was angelic.
-I looked relieved.
-Casper didn’t know who to follow, so he stayed with Father Frank.
+Jack looks angelic.
+I look relieved.
+Casper doesn’t know who to follow, so he stays with Father Frank.

-Susan hugged me, while my dad looked at me with bemused criticism.
-I had changed into church clothes.
+Susan hugs me, while Dad looks at me with bemused criticism.
+I’ve changed into church clothes.

-“Well, you survived your first road trip,” he smiled.
+“Well, you survived your first road trip,” he smiles.